Fabiane-Martins/MS2-London-Walking-Tour/README.md

 >
 > ##### Typography:
 >
-> - "Lora" font was choosed as primary font due to its balanced and comtempory look.
+> - "Lora" font was choosen as primary font due to its balanced and comtempory look.
 Sans-serif font will fall-back in case any error accuer.
 >
 > ##### Images:
 >
 > - The images selected for the website are to showcase London's big attraction.
-> - The pdf documents images showcase individual tour.
+> - The pdf documents images showcase individual tours.
 >
 > ##### Maps:
 >